President's Emergency Plan for AIDS Relief

-The United States President's Emergency Plan For AIDS Relief (PEPFAR) is a United States governmental initiative to address the global HIV/AIDS epidemic and help save the lives of those suffering from the disease.
-Launched by U.S. President George W. Bush in 2003, as of May 2020, PEPFAR has provided about $90 billion in cumulative funding for HIV/AIDS treatment, prevention, and research since its inception, making it the largest global health program focused on a single disease in history until the COVID-19 pandemic.
+The United States President's Emergency Plan For AIDS Relief (PEPFAR) is the global health funding by the United States to address the global HIV/AIDS epidemic and help save the lives of those suffering from the disease.
+As of 2023, PEPFAR has saved over 25 million lives, primarily in sub-Saharan Africa.

+Launched by U.S. President George W. Bush in 2003, as of August 2024, PEPFAR has provided cumulative funding of $120 billion for HIV/AIDS treatment, prevention, and research since its inception, making it the largest commitment by any nation focused on a single disease in history.
 PEPFAR is implemented by a combination of U.S. government agencies in over 50 countries and overseen by the Global AIDS Coordinator at the United States Department of State.

-As of 2021, PEPFAR has saved over 20 million lives, primarily in Sub-Saharan Africa.
+The PEPFAR program has in recent years been criticized by members of the Republican Party who have sought to block its re-authorization.
+Republicans alleged that the program promoted abortion.

+In 2025, the second administration of President Donald Trump put USAID on a 90-day freeze which involved putting PEPFAR on halt and taking its computer systems offline.
+Later, on January 28, 2025, the Trump administration granted a waiver for essential medicines and medical services which included HIV medicines.

+However, it was later estimated that only about 50% of PEPFAR programs restarted in February.
+In July, The Lancet published a study about impacts of the funding freeze, but the full impacts were still unknown as of September.